matined/matined/README.md

 ## <p align="center">Hi, I'm Mateusz 👋 </p>

 <p>I'm interested in machine learning and automation.
-That's why I'm an MLOps engineer.
-I also study computer science at Warsaw University of Technology and have become a vice president of a Data Science Student Club 🎉 Reach me via LinkedIn!
+That's why I'm an <em>MLOps engineer</em>.
+I also study computer science at <em>Warsaw University of Technology</em> and have become a <em>vice president</em> of a Data Science Student Club 🎉 Reach me via LinkedIn!
 </p>

 ### Languages: